Welcome to Kampute.HttpClient

 .SetHeader("Accept", MediaTypeNames.Text.Csv)

-.PerformAsync(scopedClient => scopedClient.GetAsStringAsync("https://api.example.com/resource/csv"));
+.PerformAsync(scopedClient => scopedClient.GetAsStringAsync("https://api.example.com/report"));

 using Kampute.HttpClient;